The Queen was discussing her love for her horses ‘right to the very end’

 He is married to Lady Carolyn Warren, daughter of the Queen’s previous racing adviser, the 7th Earl of Carnarvon.

 Together the couple own and run Highclere Stud near Newbury, Berkshire.
-Lady Carolyn’s brother is the current Lord Carnarvon, whose ancestral home is Highclere Castle, the setting for Downton Abbey.
+Lady Carolyn’s brother is the current Lord Carnarvon (Harry Herbert), whose ancestral home is Highclere Castle, the setting for Downton Abbey.

 Mr Warren has been an adviser to the Queen for more than 13 years.